sseleman95/CMD/docs/write-a-plugin.md

 });
 ```

 For asynchronous tasks, the hook function accepts a `next` callback as a second argument.
 Call this function with the final `html` value when ready.
-To prevent errors from affecting docsify and other plugins, wrap async code in a `try/catch/finally` block.
+To prevent errors from affecting CMD and other plugins, wrap async code in a `try/catch/finally` block.

 ```js
 hook.afterEach((html, next) => {